sul-dlss/dlss-wowza/README.md

 - create Wowza application instance
 - ensure Wowza application instance has properties above
   - example Application.xml file  at  conf/example/Application.xml
-- build the jar using gradlew
+- build the jar using `./gradlew deploymentJar` or `./gradlew deploymentJarRelaxed`  (the latter is needed if `conf/version` doesn't match the head commit in the current branch)
-- deploy jar to /your/wowza/lib
+- copy jar to /your/wowza/lib
 - start up Wowza

 ### To see Gradle tasks